OrthoFinder/OrthoFinder/README.md

 ```

-## Advanced Usage - Scalable to thousands of species
+## Advanced Usage - Scaling to Thousands of Species

 If you are analysing >100 species, we reccommend that you use the scalable implementation.